By focusing on sustainability factors, ESG investing offers the opportunity for investors to make a positive impact.

 Once investors are interested in an ESG approach, they should start thinking about how to construct a portfolio.
 And that’s no easy task, given the different niches and terminology related to responsible investing.

-There's socially responsible investing (SRI), which typically means negative screens, explains McClanahan—eliminating those companies you don't want to be a part of.
-For example, perhaps you're morally opposed to investing in tobacco companies.
+With ESG screening and exclusion, meanwhile, investors apply positive and negative screens to include or exclude assets—screening those companies you do or don’t want to be a part of.
+For example, perhaps you’re morally opposed to investing in tobacco companies.

-Then there's impact investing, where you can draw a direct line to the positive changes your money has brought about.
-That's easier to do in the fixed-income arena, where you could buy bonds, for example, that would be used to fund water projects in Africa.
+Finally, there’s impact investing, where you can draw a direct line to the positive changes your money has brought about.
+Impact investors hope first and foremost to generate social or environmental impact, but also want to earn a return on their investment.
+However, they may be willing to take a loss as long as some tangible result for the investment can be seen.
+For example, in the fixed-income arena, you could buy bonds that would be used to fund water projects in Africa.

 “It’s hard not to be skeptical of the ESG explosion because everybody’s now saying they’re doing it,” says McClanahan.
 “It’s a lot harder for investors to understand what companies are actually doing.”

 Beyond the fact that corporations are all claiming to be doing well, asset managers are similarly claiming that they consider ESG factors when creating their portfolios.
-Because of this explosion of interest, RBC Wealth Management's global manager research (GMR) team has created a framework for segmenting managers who are authentic in their ESG integration vs. those who are not.
+Because of this explosion of interest, RBC Wealth Management’s global manager research (GMR) team has enhanced their responsible investing and ESG due diligence process for assessing and categorizing a manager’s incorporation of responsible investing and ESG data into their investment process.
 GMR evaluates investment managers on their firm commitment, investment professionals, and investment process.
-Using this criteria, they have created a system to help segment authentic ESG managers.

-While ESG momentum has been unstoppable in recent years, the planet has now been hit with the COVID-19 crisis, grinding economies to a halt and turning the investing world on its head.
-In the face of such challenges, it may be fair to wonder whether this interest in ESG will continue.
+While ESG momentum has been unstoppable in recent years, the COVID-19 crisis ground economies to a halt and turned the investing world on its head, forcing some to ask whether this interest in ESG would continue.

-“Both those sets of investors really care about where their investments go,” he adds. ”They want to direct their money to companies that are doing right.”
+“Both those sets of investors really care about where their investments go,” McDevitt says. ”They want to direct their money to companies that are doing right.”

 Due diligence processes do not assure a profit or protect against loss.
 Like any type of investing, ESG investing involves risks, including possible loss of principal.